-A: The reason for the Hebrew formulation was that foreign nations under which the Israelites lived should not understand it and therefore might suspect the intention of a Jewish rebellion.
+A: The reason for the Hebrew formulation was that foreign nations under which the Israelites lived, should not understand it and therefore might suspect the intention of a Jewish rebellion.
 Q: What does the name of the Egyptian King "Pharaoh" mean in Hebrew?
-A: The word Pharaoh sounds in Hebrew like "Pe ra" meaning an evil mouth.
-Q: What is the meaning of the Hebrew country name for Egypt, which is Mitzraim?
-A: In Hebrew the country name Mitzraim is spelled and sounds similar to the Hebrew word "Metzarim" which means a bottleneck or a narrow and pressing path.
+A: The word Pharaoh sounds in Hebrew like "Peh Ra" meaning an evil mouth.
+Q: What is the meaning of the Hebrew word for Egypt, which is "Mizrayim"?
+A: In Hebrew the word "Mizrayim" is spelled and also sounds similar to the Hebrew word "Mezarim", which means a bottleneck or a narrow and pressing path.

-Q: Abravanel asked: "What had we gained from the Exodus from Egypt and the related redemption if we (he and his Jewish contemporaries) are now again in exile?"
+Q: Abravanel asked: "What have we gained from the Exodus from Egypt and the related redemption if we (he and his Jewish contemporaries) are now again in exile?"

-A: First of all the gain was the impact that the nations of the world recognized the supremacy of God and were informed that God chose Israel as his people.
-Secondly Israel inherited the land of Israel and spent there over 1,300 years.
-Thirdly and importantly the people of Israel received the Torah after the Exodus from Egypt on the way to Israel.
+A: First, the gain was the impact that the nations of the world recognized the supremacy of God and were informed that God chose Israel as his people.
+Secondly, Israel inherited the land of Israel and spent over 1,300 years there.
+Thirdly, and importantly, the people of Israel received the Torah after the

+Exodus from Egypt on the way to Israel.
 Since then the "Shechina" and the "Hashgacha" reside with the people of Israel.
 So despite that the Jews are in the Diaspora they can learn the Torah and learn about the miracles God did.
 This fills the Jews, so Abravanel, with the hope for the redemption to come.

-Q: Where from does the name of God,,HaMakom" come?
-See the blessing: ,,Baruch Ha Mako m" .
+Q: Where does the name of God "HaMakom", come from?
+See the blessing: "Baruch HaMakom".

-A.: "HaMakom" means "The Place".
-Already Chazal (the ancient leading wise men) used to describe with this name that God was comprehensive and omnipresent everywhere.
-The name "HaMakom" points at the ubiquity of God, in heaven and on earth, in the higher Spheres and beyond.
-So this way the blessing can be understood "Baruch Hamakom", i.e. Blessing / blessed is the exalted Place, which is beyond our perception.
+A: "HaMakom" means "The Place".
+Already, Chazal (the ancient leading wise men) used to describe with this name that God was comprehensive and omnipresent everywhere.
+The name "HaMakom", points at the ubiquity of God, in heaven and on earth, in the higher Spheres and beyond.
+So, this way the blessing can be understood "Baruch HaMakom", i.e. Blessing / blessed is the exalted Place, which is beyond our perception.

-Q: What for does the phrase stand: "MiTchila Ovdei Avoda Zara Hyju Avotenu VeAchshaw Kervanu HaMakom LeAvodato" (In the beginning our fathers were idolaters, but now HaMakom brought us nearer to him, so we can serve him.)
+Q: What is the meaning of the phrase: "MiTchila Ovdei Avoda Zara Hyju Avotenu VeAchshaw Kervanu HaMakom LeAvodato" (In the beginning our fathers were idolaters, but now "HaMakom" brought us nearer to him, so we can serve him.)

-A: This statement reflects the structure of the whole Haggadah: At first rejection, then finally worship.
-For this purpose Abraham is given as an example: At first Abraham did not possess the land, nor had he the complete faith neither did he have a promised son.
+A: This statement reflects the structure of the whole Haggadah: At first, rejection, then finally worship.
+For this purpose, Abraham is given as an example: At first, Abraham did not possess the land, nor had he the complete faith neither did he have a promised son.
 But at the end he was given all of it.